danwilliams/rustmark/README.md

 special requirements beyond what is needed to build a standard Rust project.

-Note that these instructions are for building the application yourself, which will usually be in context of having created a [new Rustmark project](#getting-started) by cloning, forking, or possibly using the Rustmark repository as a template.
+Note that these instructions are for building the application yourself, which will usually be in context of having created a [new Rustmark project][Dev getting started] by cloning, forking, or possibly using the Rustmark repository as a template.
 In this case these steps will apply for your new project.
 You can also download the crate using `cargo install rustmark`, which will install the latest version of